SDA-SE/sda-dropwizard-commons/sda-commons-server-testing/README.md

 The module `sda-commons-server-testing` is the base module to add unit and integrations test for applications in the SDA SE infrastructure.
-It provides JUnit test rules and extensions that are helpful in integration tests.
+It provides JUnit test extensions that are helpful in integration tests.

 Add the module with test scope: